ADE 651: United Kingdom

 On 23 April 2013, McCormick was convicted on three counts of fraud.
 The chief investigating officer in the case, Detective Superintendent Nigel Rock, said:

 It was disclosed that McCormick had made millions of pounds from sales of the ADE 651, with which he had bought a farmhouse in Somerset, Nicolas Cage's former £3.5 million house in Bath with its own basement swimming pool, holiday homes in Cyprus and Florida, a £600,000 luxury yacht, and three horses for one of his daughters.
 The police declared that they would seek to "pursue his wealth" using the Proceeds of Crime Act 2002.

 McCormick was sentenced to 10 years' imprisonment on 2 May 2013.
-In passing sentence, Mr. Richard Hone said: "Your fraudulent conduct in selling so many useless devices for simply enormous profit promoted a false sense of security and in all probability materially contributed to causing death and injury to innocent individuals."
+In passing sentence, Richard Hone said: "Your fraudulent conduct in selling so many useless devices for simply enormous profit promoted a false sense of security and in all probability materially contributed to causing death and injury to innocent individuals."
 The judge noted that McCormick had not expressed any remorse or recognition of wrongdoing and said that his "culpability as a fraudster has to be placed in the highest category."
 Brigadier Simon Marriner told the court that the ADE 651 was clearly implicated in failing to prevent bomb attacks: "The inescapable conclusion is that devices have been detonated after passing through checkpoints.
 Iraqi civilians have died as a result."

 McCormick's application for an appeal against his sentence was rejected by the Court of Appeal, with Judge Elgan Edwards stating: "The circumstances were quite appalling.
 The applicant knew precisely what he was doing.
 He did it for enormous profit and that conduct simply cannot and will not be tolerated."
 The judge commented that "if this case does not merit the maximum possible sentence, I don't know what does."
 McCormick was subsequently ordered to forfeit £7,944,834 under a proceeds of crime order to recompense the organisations defrauded by him, including £2.3 million to repay Iraq.
 His prison sentence was extended in 2018 by a further 2 years after he refused to meet a £1.8m shortfall in these repayments.
 He was released in 2019.